nishmitha295/-Simple-E-Commerce-UI/README.md

 ## **Project Overview**

-**MyStore** is a simple, responsive e-commerce web application built using **React.js**, **Bootstrap**, and **JavaScript**.
+**MyStore** is a simple, responsive e-commerce web application built using **React.js**, **Bootstrap**,Material-UI and **JavaScript**.
 The application allows users to browse products, view detailed information about each product, and add/remove products from the shopping cart.
 The cart functionality is handled using React's state management, making the app interactive without requiring a backend.

 ### **Key Features**
 - **Product Grid**: Displays a list of products in a grid layout using Bootstrap cards.